bramvrancken/SpELL-ULB.github.io/docs/hpc-getting-started.md

 ## GPU nodes

 The lab has acces to its own compute node.
-If you want acces to this, go by Simon and he can arrange this.
+If you want to use it, pass by Simon and he can arrange you get an account on this.

-Specifically, on this node you have acces to 32 CPUs (with a maximum use of 125 GB RAM each) and 4 GPUs.
+On this node you have acces to 32 CPUs (with a maximum memory use of 125 GB RAM each) and 4 GPUs.
 The walltime currently is set to 35 days.

 An example job submission script can be found below: